hy-dev/exim/source/index.md

 # Exim.js

-Exim.js is a HTML5 application architecture using Facebook's React.js / Flux libraries.
+Exim.js is a HTML5 application architecture using Facebook's [React.js](http://facebook.github.io/react/) / [Flux](http://facebook.github.io/flux/) libraries.

 Exim takes Flux's simplicity and brings it to another level.
 We re-engineered Facebook's lib in order to make ultra-simple and convenient framework for real-world applications.

-You can discuss the project on the GitHub issues page, post questions to Ost.io forum or send tweets to @hellyeahllc
+You can discuss the project on the [GitHub issues page](https://github.com/hellyeahllc/exim/issues), post questions to [Ost.io forum](http://ost.io/hellyeahllc/exim) or send tweets to [@hellyeahllc](https://twitter.com/hellyeahllc)

-Exim is an open-source project by Hell Yeah available freely under the MIT license.
+Exim is an open-source project by [Hell Yeah](http://hellyeah.is) available freely under the [MIT license]().

 # Installation

 To use Exim, get the latest release with bower.
+Or, simply use NPM.

 ```
 bower install exim
+# or
+npm install exim
 ```

 # Architecture